PMO Roles and Responsibilities: The Ultimate Guide

 Emphasis on Holistic Resource Management

-There will be a greater emphasis on holistic resource management where the focus is on achieving short and long-term project and business goals through the efficient utilization and real-time optimization of enterprise resources.
+There will be a greater emphasis on holistic resource management, where the focus is on achieving short and long-term project and business goals through the efficient utilization and real-time optimization of enterprise resources.
 The Project Management Office would also be responsible for identifying and leveraging cost-effective global resources for project delivery.

 Data Customization with Real-time BI

 More PMOs are leveraging real-time business intelligence to analyze project data, monitor performance, identify trends, and make data-driven decisions.
-Furthermore, BI-powered analytics and visualization tools allow project managers to slice/dice data from different dimensions such as roles, locations, departments, etc. This data customization allows them to access relevant information and avoid information overload.
+Furthermore, BI-powered analytics and visualization tools allow project managers to slice/dice data from different dimensions such as roles, locations, departments, etc. This data customization will enable them to access relevant information and avoid information overload.

 How Can a Modern Resource Management Tool Help the PMO?